Sponsored content by NorthShore Care Supply

 And did you know that you can find the right absorbent underwear with the right fit for your older adult for FREE?

-Certain companies offer free samples of incontinence products so you can easily find the one that works best for your older adult.
+Certain companies offer free samples of incontinence products, making it easy to find the one that works best for your older adult.
 Taking advantage of these samples saves money and improves leak protection and comfort.

 2. Go beyond what you see in the store